Skip to main content

 Xerox, the preferred vendor for purchasing ink and toner at Saint Louis University, shows its commitment to sustainability by offering return services for toners and parts using "Eco Box Kits."
 Designated Key Device Contacts (KDCs) are typically responsible for ordering Eco Box Kits for your department's devices.

-If returning cartridges is not an option, cartridges are can be donated as part of the e-waste collection program.
+If returning cartridges is not an option, cartridges can be donated as part of the e-waste collection program.

 Off-Campus